EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 ## Update The Ubuntu VM

-The MS Store will automatically update your WSL software, and the core Linux Kernel **_but NOT your Linux VMs_**.
-We will update manually, though if your VMs are new, little or nothing will happen.
+The MS Store will automatically update your **_WSL software_**, and the core Linux Kernel **_but NOT your Linux VMs_**.
+We will update your VM manually.

-You will use `sudo`.
+You will use `sudo` (super user do).
 It is explained in my <a target="_blank" href="/blog/wsl-cli/">Linux and PowerShell CLI in WSL: Short Guide</a> blog post.
 TLDR: `sudo` tells Linux that you are pretending to be the Linux administrator.
-It is required to do dangerous things and just makes you verify your password.
+It is required to do dangerous things.
+It makes you verify your VM password.

 - Open an Ubuntu tab in Windows Terminal.
-- Refresh the list of available updates: `sudo apt update`
+- Refresh the list of available updates in your `apt` package manager: `sudo apt update`
 - Apply all the availabe updates: `sudo apt upgrade`.

 Linux Hint: If you are prompted to commit or continue, `[Y]n`, or similar, means pressing enter will be "yes".